KattsonBastos/astro-airflow-certification/fundamentals/study-notes/basics.md

 <p align="justify">
 &ensp;&ensp;&ensp;&ensp;Airflow's installation brings us only what we need to get started building our DAGs.
-For example, we we need to send an email after a task has finished, Airflow already brings that as a core functionality.
+For example, if we need to send an email after a task has finished, Airflow already brings that as a core functionality.
 However, most of the times, we need some additional functionalities, regarding both to Airflow's settings and to our DAG execution.
 That's where **Extras** and **Provicers** come in.
 </p>

 ### Extras

 <p align="justify">
 &ensp;&ensp;&ensp;&ensp;Extras are like a big package that install all dependencies needed by the functionality we want.
 Once we install an Extra, the Airflow's Core is extended (the new Extra functionality becomes part of the Airflow's Core we have installed).
 For example, we could need a password authentication for users.
 In this case, we would need to install a password Extra.
-According to <a href="https://airflow.apache.org/docs/apache-airflow/stable/extra-packages-ref.html">the documentation</a>, Extras don't usually install Providers, except by the "celery" and "cncf.kubernetes" extras, where in this is case they install some necessary python dependencies for the respective provided package.
+According to <a href="https://airflow.apache.org/docs/apache-airflow/stable/extra-packages-ref.html">the documentation</a>, Extras don't usually install Providers, except by the "celery" and "cncf.kubernetes" extras, where in this is case they install some necessary Python dependencies for the respective provided package.
 </p>

 ### Providers

 <p align="justify">
-&ensp;&ensp;&ensp;&ensp;Providers add functionalities on top of Airflow, but they is entirely separated fro mteh Airflow Core.
-That means a Provider can be updated without waiting for a update in Airflow.
+&ensp;&ensp;&ensp;&ensp;Providers add functionalities on top of Airflow, but they is entirely separated from hhe Airflow Core.
+That means a Provider can be updated without having to wait for an update in Airflow.
 For example, if our pipeline needs to connect to a Postgres database, it won't find the connection by default along with Airflow.
 So, in this case, we would need to install the Postgres Provider.
 </p>

 ---